-Program Requirements 2022 Cohort Program Structure and Requirements
+Program Requirements 2022 Cohort

+Program Structure and Requirements

 Program requirements include a minimum of 90 graduate credits.
-Students must enter the program with a master's degree with a minimum of 36 graduate-level credits, which will be transferred into the EdD program.
-If a student does not have the required 36 master's credits, the student will be admitted on a conditional basis and must complete the additional graduate-level credits at an accredited college or university by the final semester before expected degree conferral.
-Students with post-master's graduate credit in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
-Thus, students must complete between 48 and 54 credits at the doctoral level at JHU.
+Students must enter the program with a regionally accredited bachelor's and master's degree (with a minimum of 36 graduate-level credits for the master's).
+The master's credits will be transferred into the EdD program.
+If a student does not have the required 36 master's credits, the student may be admitted.
+A student must complete the additional graduatelevel credits at a regionally accredited higher education institution by the time the student has completed 30 credits in the EdD program.
+Students with post-master's graduate credit (beyond the required 36 master's credits) in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
+Students must complete between 48 and 54 credits at the doctoral level at JHU.
 The program includes the following required coursework components (subject to change):

-Code Title Credits

-Foundations of E ducation 12

-credit hours

-ED.855.710 Multicultural Education 3

-ED.855.712 Multiple Perspectives on Learning and Teaching 3

-ED.855.716 Contemporary Approaches to Educational Problems 3

-ED.855.718 Disciplinary Approaches to Education 3
+Code Title Credits Foundations of E ducation 12 credit hours ED.855.710 Multicultural Education 3 ED.855.712 Multiple Perspectives on Learning and Teaching 3 ED.855.716 Contemporary Approaches to Educational Problems 3 ED.855.718 Disciplinary Approaches to Education 3 Applied Research & Evaluation 9 credit hours ED.883.718 Research Methods and Systematic Inquiry I 3 ED.883.719 Research Methods and Systematic Inquiry II 3 ED.883.721 Evaluation of Education Policies and Programs 3 Specialization 12 credit hours Mind, Brain, and Te eaching ED.887.616 Fundamentals of Cognitive Development 3 ED.887.617 Neurobiology of Learning Differences 3